-Payment for investment by means of Cheque, Demand Draft or any other mode shall be accepted from the bank account of the minor or from a joint account of the minor with the guardian only.
+Payment for investment by means of Cheque, Demand Draft or any other mode shall be in the name of a minor through accepted from the bank account of the minor or from a joint account of the minor with the guardian only.
 For existing folios, the AMCs will change the Pay - out Bank mandate before redemption is processed.